fzakaria/sqlelf/README.md

   FILE        The ELF file to analyze

 options:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -s SQL, --sql SQL     Potential SQL to execute.
+Omitting this enters the REPL.
+  --recursive, --no-recursive
+                        Load all shared libraries needed by each file using ldd
 ```

 Note: You may provide directories for `FILE`.
 Avoid giving too many binaries though since they must all be parsed at startup.